 The age structure data and acoustic indices of biomass indicate that the available information is not sufficient to model the stock with migration among features inside the WSR without introducing large degrees of subjectivity in the assessment.
 We recommend that the age-structured model be continued but with all features aggregated into a single WSR MU, ignoring migration among features.
 Considering this aggregated analysis of the WSR, the model showed high sensitivity to prior distributions given to the proportionality constant of the acoustic index and its coefficient of variation.
 Nevertheless, results with a target biological reference point (BRP) of $0.5 \times B_0$ and steepness h = 0.57 clearly show that the target BRP is achieved at a constant exploitation rate of 3%.
 The status of the stock in the WSR shows that the exploitation is currently sustainable, with a low probability (p = 0.25) of the stock being overfished.
-Stock projections between 2021 and 2040 were computed considering nine scenarios of constant catches with percentages of the current catch level (2020).
-All projected scenarios have null probability (p = 0) that the exploitation rate will be higher than the exploitation rate at BRP at the end of the projected period.
+Stock projections between 2021 and 2040 were computed considering nine scenarios of constant catches with percentages (0% and ±40) of (i) the current catch level (2020), (ii) the average catch of the last 3 years and (iii) the average catch of the last 6 years.
+Using the current catch levels all projected scenarios have null probability (p = 0) that the exploitation rate will be higher than the exploitation rate at BRP at the end of the projected period.
+This probability increases for scenarios of the average catch in the last 3 and 6 years.

 Generalized depletion models combined with surplus production models of the Pella-Tomlinson type applied to the stocks in the Long WSR and the Long Eastern Ridge show that the stock is more productive in the former area.
 This assessment as pertaining to the Long Walter's Shoal Ridge is consistent with the age structured assessment in showing the stock as being harvested at sustainable rates, with annual catches well below the maximum sustainable yield (MSY), although the age structured model assessed a smaller part of the stock so the comparison is not entirely pertinent.
 The MSY in the Long WSR was estimated at 3,276 tonnes but with poor statistical precision (215.7 %CV).
 The MSY estimated for the Long Eastern Ridge was much lower, at 616 tonnes, but with much better precision (88.8 %CV).
 In the Long Eastern Ridge the stock is being harvested close to the MSY with frequent annual catches much higher than the MSY.